Hertfordshire Senior County League

 The Hertfordshire Senior County League is a football competition based in Hertfordshire, England.
-Founded in 1898, there are currently two divisions at senior level and two divisions at reserve and development level.
+Founded in 1898, there are currently two divisions at senior level and four divisions at reserve and development level.
 Sitting at step 7 of the National League System, the Premier Division is a feeder to the Spartan South Midlands Football League.
 The League operates a knock-out competition called the 'Aubrey Cup' and New Salamis are the current holders.